swax/NAISYS/docs/007-web-auth.md

 #### SSO Mode (Supervisor Available)

-Login happens in the Supervisor app via passkey — there is no separate ERP login UI when SSO is on.
+Login happens in the Supervisor app via passkey or (if enabled) password — there is no separate ERP login UI when SSO is on.
 The supervisor mints a session row in `supervisor.db.sessions` and sets the cookie.

 On each ERP request, ERP's middleware looks the session up in the supervisor table.
 If valid, it resolves (or auto-creates) the local ERP user by `uuid` and loads permissions from the local `user_permissions` table.
 Logging out from either app deletes the row from `supervisor.db.sessions`, effectively logging the user out of both.